Ezy-DerpyFurry/Portfolio/Code/Websites/Website/README.md

 was ***helping*** me with the backend .C cause I'm no da bestest C coder but I'm working on it!

-The server file is run by doign ./server it's not production level I'm sure but it's how I ran the backend the output.txt is with the test emails
+The server file is run by doign ./server it's not production level I'm sure but it's how I ran the backend

+The output.txt is with the test emails

 ANYWAYS